 What Is Apache Iceberg and What Is Delta Lake

 Apache Iceberg is an open table format specification originally developed at Netflix and donated to the Apache Software Foundation.
 It defines how table metadata, partitioning, and file tracking work - independent of any compute engine.
 The specification is designed so that Spark, Flink, Trino, Snowflake, ClickHouse, and any other engine can read and write the same table concurrently.
-The latest stable release is Iceberg 1.8.0 (February 2025), which introduced deletion vectors and the v3 spec features.
+The latest stable release is Iceberg 1.10.1 (December 2025), which brought significant integration improvements including full MERGE support in PyIceberg, enhanced REST catalog capabilities, and broader engine compatibility.

 Both formats store data as Parquet files and add a metadata layer on top.
 The difference is in how that metadata layer is structured and what assumptions it makes about the compute engine.